canonical/sqlair/docs/tutorial/tutorial.md

 Let's get started!

-## Set up
+## Set things up
 For this tutorial you will need Go version 1.18.
-To use SQLair you will need and a Go project that sets up a database.
+To use SQLair you will need a Go project that sets up a database.

 To create the project run:
 ```bash
 mkdir tutorial
 cd tutorial
 go mod init sqlair-tutorial
 ```

 To set up the database, in the tutorial folder, create a new `main.go` file, open it in your favourite editor and copy in the code below:
 ```go